 Everyone needs a break every now and then, and parents are no exception!
-Whether date night, girls’ night or simply grown up time, Oklahoma City has plenty of things to do, many of which offer the added benefit of helping some very worthy causes.
-Whether your passion is food, theater, art or something else entirely, our searchable calendar offers a wide variety of date night inspirations for any day of the week.
+Whether date night, girls’ night or simply grown-up time, Oklahoma City has plenty of things to do, many of which offer the added benefit of helping some very worthy causes.
+Whether your passion is food, theater, art or something else entirely, our searchable calendar offers a wide variety of date night ideas for any day of the week.
 Check out our readers’ recommendations for a list of local favorite hot spots.
 And, if that wasn’t enough, here are our top five reasons to book a sitter this month!

 This list is generously sponsored by Spontaneity Kid Care.
 Spontaneity Kid Care is OKC’s only drop-in child care center.
 Family memberships start at $20 per month and once your family is registered, you never have to worry about child care again.
 Parents love that Spontaneity is eco-certified and DHS licensed.
 They also have indoor playgrounds, webcam access and accept kids as young as 6 weeks up to 10 years old.

 Through March 11

 Oscar®-Nominated Short Films at Oklahoma City Museum of Art (415 Couch Dr) features screenings of nominated short films including live-action, documentaries and animation.
 Discretion is advised, some films contain adult themes.
 Adults, $10; college students & teens (13-18), $8.
 See website for a complete schedule of showtimes.

 A Raisin in the Sun at Civic Center CitySpace Theatre (201 N Walker Ave) features an award-winning drama centering on the hopes and aspirations of a struggling, working-class family living on the South Side of Chicago that defined a generation and changed American theater forever. $24.
 See website for show times.